SIDIDENG/SIDIDENG.github.io/README.md

 ### Research Assistant at School of Environmental and Ecological Engineering
 May 2018- Present

 Supervised by Dr. John W. Sutherland, collaborating with research partners in Critical Materials Institute (CMI), to conduct techno-economic analysis (TEA) on their newly-developed material recovery technologies.
-Establish parameter estimation model by machine learning and simulation to make proper assumptions.
+Establish parameter estimation model by machine learning and simulation to make proper assumptions at early stage.
 Develop and upgrade user-friendly TEA software using Python.
 Offer TEA consultations through annual meetings and webinars.

 ### Research Assistant at School of Industrial Engineering, Purdue University
 January 2018-May 2018